 Tailgating at Red Rocks is one of the genuine perks of driving yourself.
 Grilling in the shadow of the monoliths while the sun sets behind the foothills is a Colorado tradition, and it's excellent.

 But it comes with a cost: to get a lot close enough to enjoy tailgating and reach the venue without a 20-minute uphill march, you need to arrive 2 hours before doors.
-For a 7 p.m. door time, that means showing up at 5 p.m.
+For a 7 p.m.
+Door time, that means showing up at 5 p.m.
 For most working adults, that means leaving Denver by 4:15 p.m.—during rush hour, on a weekday, for a Tuesday night show.

 The math starts to crumble quickly.